phillrich13/Classification/Project Proposal.md

 ### Meeting Tools Requirements
 I will use pandas, scikitlearn, and any other python packages for the modeling portions.

+I have to use SQL to join the 2 data sets as there is no distinct identifier and its going to take some date manipulation to get accurate records.

 Visualization portion will be dependent on time availabe to me.
 Tableau is preferable.

 ## MVP